Health And Safety

 5. Document, communicate, review

 Write your findings down.
 Talk through the key risks in a team meeting.
+Share them with the team — not by emailing a PDF nobody reads.
 Post one-page summaries at the relevant stations.
-Still, share them with the team — not by emailing a PDF nobody reads.
 Review quarterly, after any incident, after any change (new equipment, new layout, new staff), and annually at minimum.

 Common Mistakes / What Most People Get Wrong